 To be understood…to be appreciated…to be indispensable.

 Are those too much to want?
-Well, they probably are; but it’s probably what each of us most secretly wants.
-But here’s the puzzle.
-All too often we fail miserably with the people closest to us [in the same family, at the same job, at the same party]; and yet, we just as often feel we succeed with people we’ve never met.
+Well yes, they probably are.
+Yet it’s probably what each of us secretly wants.
+However, here’s the irony.
+All too often we fail with the very people closest to us [family, job, event]; and yet can often succeed with people we’ve never even met.

-Take my children or my boss.
-So very close and yet often so very far.
-Like you, I’m never quite sure they understood what I just told them, grasped the full breadth and depth of the feelings behind the words, are really one with me in the moment.
+Take the everyday workers and companions in my life.
+So very close, and yet often so very far.
+Like you, I’m never quite sure they understand what I just told them, grasp the feelings behind the words, are really one with me in the moment.
 Call it a sense of disconnect.

 Filed under: Uncategorized